20 Unique Diwali Decoration Ideas

 No Diwali decoration is ever done without string lights.
 These are cheap and safe-to-handle LED lights and are available in multiple colors and color-changing varieties.
 String lights also give us a whole new set of décor ideas.
 The time of the boring lighting is passed.
 We now go for the ambiance that lights can build up.
 So we wind the charming lights around anything and everything to create new art in illumination.

 Wind the string lights randomly around the hula hoop to create a beautiful chandelier that can be hung in your living room to add the festive mood to it.
 These lights work very well both indoors and outdoors.
 They are also perfect for a quick party decor while you are at it.
 All you need will be to get a hoop to twine the lights.

 2. Thread Lanterns

-Thread lanterns are so very simple to make and unbelievably magnificent when put up with lights.
-You are going to need some glue like Fevicol, a bowl, balloons, cotton yarn, and water to make the lanterns.
+Thread lanterns are so very simple to make and unbelievably magnificent when putting up with lights.
+You are going to need some glue-like Fevicol, a bowl, balloons, cotton yarn, and water to make the lanterns.